 "The weekend was a big of a struggle for me," Hayden said.
 "But we slowly chipped away at the pace and I think we finally got it all together."

 Young and Hayes battled for the first half of the race, but Hayes eventually slowed and fell back to fourth.
 The tough duel between the top two made it easier for the two Hayden's to keep pace.

 "I had a pretty good rhythm going," Roger said.
 "Blake and Josh were going back and fourth so it slowed the pace a little bit.
 I did 21 good laps.
 So it's something that we can build on and hopefully I can be up here next weekend."

-When Hayes dropped off the pace, the two Rockstar Makita Suzuki riders went head to head at the front.
+When Hayes dropped off the pace, the two Rockstar Makita Suzuki riders went he black porn ad to head at the front.
 Hayden was able to get the best of his teammate, but Young was happy to walk away from the weekend with a few extra points at the top of the standings.